 Setting the right temperature is crucial to ensure that your steak comes out moist, tender, and juicy.
 If the setting is too low, your meat won’t cook all the way to the end.
 If it’s too high, you might just end up with a burnt, unappetizing steak.

-Therefore, in order to cook the perfect steak, the temperature you need is 225 Degree F. In fact, even when you’re cooking fish or chicken, this is the ideal setting to cook the flesh thoroughly.
+Therefore, in order to cook the perfect steak, the temperature you need is 225 Degrees F. In fact, even when you’re cooking fish or pork, this is the ideal setting to cook the flesh thoroughly.

 7. Refill the Woodchips and the Smoker’s Water Pan